STOP PRESS ANNOUNCEMENT:

-We meet on Tuesday evenings, usually in Eccles, north of Coldstream - choristers, guests, apprentices and visitors.
+We meet on Tuesday evenings, usually in Eccles, north of Coldstream in the Scottish Borders - choristers, guests, apprentices and visitors.

 Do explore our website.
 Come and hear us in concert or rehearsal, where you can talk to any of us if you want to know more.

 We enjoy the singing - we do hope you will enjoy the sound we make.